wq/wq/docs/app/chart.js.md

-chart.js
+wq/chart.js
 ========
-[chart.js]
+[wq/chart.js]

-**chart.js** is an implementation of [reusable charts] powered by the excellent [d3] library.
+**wq/chart.js** is a [wq.app module] providing [reusable charts] powered by the excellent [d3] library.
 Four basic chart types (scatter, timeSeries, boxplot, contour) are included, as well as the ability to create new chart types.

 ## Basic usage
 The chart functions return a [configurable function] that can be called on an d3 selection that already has data bound to it.
 By convention, the generated chart function is referred to as `plot` to differentiate it from the chart module.
 However, any variable name can be used.